 Once we have tackled the structural issue of the curvature, I work closely with my patients to come up with a treatment plan that incorporates exercise, stretching, and scoliosis-specific chiropractic care.
 These treatment areas offer my patients a sustainable form of pain management that also benefits the overall condition.

 Surgery is not the only way to manage scoliosis pain, and especially for my older patients, managing increasing scoliosis-related pain as they age is a real concern.
-My approach to treatment is multifaceted and has seen impressive results that give my patients an effective and appealing alternative to undergoing invasive spinal fusion surgery.
+My approach to treatment is multifaceted and has seen impressive results that give my patients an effective and appealing alternative to spinal fusion surgery that can be invase to undergo..